Search Icon

 The low-voltage panel powers control systems operating at lower voltages, such as fire alarms, security systems, and telecommunications.
 It isolates these sensitive systems to prevent interference and protect them from power surges.

-• Panel Capacity: The panel must be matched to the building’s electrical load.
+• Panel Capacity: The panel must be matched to the building’s or machine’s full electrical load, including future expansion.

-• Type of Equipment: Equipment must comply with the application and safety standards.
+• Type of Equipment: All panel equipment must comply with the application requirements and relevant safety standards (UL 508A, NEC, IEC 61439, etc.).

-• Correct Installation: Must be carried out by specialized individuals according to electrical standards.
+• Correct Installation: Panel building must be carried out by qualified individuals according to applicable electrical standards and codes.

 The building electrical panel is a vital component of the building’s electrical system.
 Knowing its various components and how they function helps you choose and install the most suitable electrical panel for your building.

-Industrial control panels are also defined as a set of two or more power circuit components, control circuit components, or any combination thereof.
-These parts typically include switches, terminal blocks, contactors, motor drives, transformers, overcurrent protective devices, etc.
+Industrial control panels are defined as an assembly of two or more power circuit components, control circuit components, or any combination thereof.
+These parts typically include switches, terminal blocks, contactors, motor drives, transformers, overcurrent protective devices, PLCs, Ethernet switches, wire ducts, DIN rails, and protective enclosures.
+Whether you are designing industrial electrical panels for machinery, specifying industrial process electrical panels for a new facility, or maintaining existing industrial electrical control panel equipment, a thorough understanding of every panel component — from the fuse to the PLC — is the foundation of safe and productive operations.

 Frequently Asked Questions